Pin itJack Nicklaus's precise demand for iron play, with pot bunkers and small greens that accept nothing casual.

 The Nicklaus Course at Reunion Resort is the most demanding of the property's three designs, and it announces this fact early.
 Elevated tees framed with railroad ties, a Nicklaus trademark, establish the visual language from the first hole.
 Pot bunkers, uncommon in Florida golf, appear throughout the routing.
 Greens are smaller than those on the Watson or Palmer courses, with undulations that require not just reaching the putting surface but reaching the correct section of it.

-At 7,244 yards from the back tees with a slope of 140, the Nicklaus Course plays long and carries the design characteristics that define Nicklaus's work across his career: well-defined shot requirements from the tee, specific angles of approach that change with pin position, and green complexes that test the quality of the incoming shot.
-This is a course that grades iron play rigorously.
-The golfer who controls distance and trajectory with mid-irons will find scoring opportunities that reward precision.
-The golfer who relies primarily on length will find the small, undulating greens difficult to hold and more difficult to putt.
+At 7,244 yards from the back tees with a slope of 140, the Nicklaus Course plays long and carries the design characteristics that define Nicklaus's work across his career: well-defined shot requirements from the tee, specific angles of approach that change with pin position, green complexes that test the quality of the incoming shot.
+This course grades iron play rigorously.
+If you control distance and trajectory with mid-irons, you will find scoring opportunities.
+If you rely primarily on length, the small undulating greens will frustrate.

-The pot bunkers deserve specific mention because they change the strategic calculus on approach shots.
+The pot bunkers deserve mention because they change the strategic calculus on approach shots.
 Where a traditional greenside bunker in Florida might represent a half-shot penalty, pot bunkers can be a full-shot penalty or worse depending on the lie and the lip.
-Their placement is strategic rather than decorative; they guard the most accessible pin positions and force golfers to either play away from them or execute a precise shot that carries the hazard.
-Nicklaus placed them sparingly enough that they do not dominate the visual landscape but frequently enough that they influence decision-making on most approach shots.
+Their placement is strategic; they guard the most accessible pin positions and force you to either play away or execute a precise shot that carries the hazard.

 Arnold Palmer's living room, and the only Orlando course with genuine PGA Tour history.